Skip to main content

 Despite the stark timeline, the Five Eyes advisory is fundamentally a roadmap for adaptation.
 By explicitly outlining the threat and the necessary countermeasures, the intelligence community is attempting to catalyze a defensive mobilization before the offensive capability gap fully materializes.
 The organizations that survive the AI transition will be those that abandon reactive, manual security postures in favor of automated, resilient, and AI-augmented defense systems.[2][4]

-The Five Eyes intelligence alliance issues a joint advisory warning that AI will transform cyber capabilities in 'months, not years.'
+1. The Five Eyes intelligence alliance warns that frontier AI models will transform offensive cyber capabilities in 'months, not years.'

 Key terms